 The Right Choice

-CVTC and local high schools have partnered to offer students who are interested in pursuing a career in Machine Tool an opportunity to earn high school and college credit.
+CVTC and local high schools have partnered to offer students who are interested in hands on learning opportunities in engineering and STEM careers and opportunity to earn industry credentials in high school and college credit.
 This year-long academy begins a student's preparation for employment in CNC programming, CNC machining, CNC operation, mold making, and quality control inspection.
 Students will earn 16-18 credits in CVTC's Machine Tooling Technics program and will be one-quarter of their way to a technical diploma, and earn an industry-recognized credential.
 This program is great for students who have good mechanical skills and enjoy building or crafting items.

 Courses transfer to UW-Stout Industrial Management and Career and Technical Education Training Programs.